Langhe when to go: small guide

 serralunga d'alba castle - langhe when to go

-We are often asked, what is the best time to visit the Langhe.
-And we answer that the Langhe is wonderful in all seasons…no, it is not marketing, but it is the pure truth and we would like to prove it to you!
-Follow me and you will know when to go to the Langhe!
+We are often asked what the best time to visit the Langhe is.
+And we reply that the Langhe is wonderful in all seasons, this is not marketing, but the plain truth, and we would like to prove it to you!
+Follow us and you will understand when to visit the Langhe.

-What you might perhaps say is that we are biased, because we were born here and have lived here for quite a few years so we can only speak well of it, but we really think that this very special area deserves a getaway a little bit all year round.
+You might say we are biased because we were born here and have lived here for many years, so we can only speak highly of it, but we genuinely believe this unique area of the Piedmontese Langhe deserves a visit at any time of year.

 When to visit the Langhe?
 Five Slow tips for every season

-I will help you with five tips for planning your trip in every season.
+I will share five tips for organizing your trip in every season and for choosing the right time to visit the Langhe.

-The Langhe are dressed in vibrant colors in spring, and the fruit trees bloom.
-Spring is the perfect time to visit farmers’ markets and enjoy fresh local produce, such as strawberries and asparagus.
+In spring, the Langhe are dressed in vibrant colors, and the fruit trees are in bloom.
+This is the perfect time to visit the many farmers’ markets and enjoy fresh local produce, such as strawberries and asparagus.
 A walk through the vineyards to enjoy the panoramic view of the awakening hills will make you fall in love.

 1. Plan your visits to wineries:

 Spring is one of the best times to visit wineries in the Langhe.
-During this time, the vines are fully grown, which means you can see beautiful, lush green vineyards.
+During this time, the vines are in full growth so that you can see lush, green vineyards.
 Be sure to book winery visits in advance to secure your spot and enjoy tastings of local wines.

 2. Organize a small group of friends and come for a food and wine weekend.

-A Cheese Tasting or a Food Tour of Alba can be fun.
-Good food and good wine will give you that extra something.
-If you want something special, we can also think of a food and wine treasure hunt just for you.
+A Cheese Tasting or a Food Tour of Alba can be a fun opportunity.
+Good food and good Wine will give you that extra something.
+If you are in the mood for something special, we can also think of a food and wine treasure hunt just for you.

 3. Hike among the hills:

-The Langhe offers an extensive network of scenic trails that will allow you to explore the region’s natural beauty.
-In spring, the trails are surrounded by colorful flowers and blooming plants, creating a breathtaking visual spectacle.
-Pack good hiking shoes and enjoy a walk among the hills.
-With a Walking Tour, you could also plan to move to a different area each day and thus learn about the differences between Barolo Langhe and Barbaresco Langhe.
+The Langhe offers an extensive network of scenic trails for exploring the region’s natural beauty.
+In spring, the trails will be surrounded by colorful flowers and blooming plants, creating a breathtaking visual spectacle.
+Pack a good pair of hiking shoes and enjoy a walk among the hills.
+With a Walking Tour, you could also plan to move to a different area each day, thus learning about the differences between Barolo Langhe and Barbaresco Langhe.

 4. Enjoy the local cuisine:

-Spring is the ideal time to enjoy the typical dishes and products of Piedmont and the Langhe.
-From truffles to fresh pastas, cheeses to cured meats, the local cuisine is full of authentic and genuine flavors.
-Reserve a table at one of the local restaurants and treat yourself to an unforgettable dinner, or participate in a Langhe Cooking Class and discover the secrets of the dishes you love.
+Spring is the ideal time to enjoy the typical dishes and products of Piedmont, especially in the Langhe.
+From truffles to fresh pastas, from cheeses to cured meats, the local cuisine is full of authentic, genuine flavors.
+Reserve a table at one of the local restaurants and treat yourself to an unforgettable dinner, or participate in a Langhe Cooking Class to discover the secrets of the dishes you love.

-Numerous events and festivals are organized in the Langhe during the spring.
-One of the most important, almost always in April, is the Fair dedicated to Wine.
-Alba and Winessurroundings become a large open-air wine shop.
+In spring, numerous events and festivals are held in the Langhe.
+One above all, almost always in April, is the Fair dedicated to Wine.
+Alba and its surroundings become a large open-air wine shop.
 Hundreds of people, with the characteristic glass hanging from their necks, wander through the streets of the Langhe, relaxed.

 Springtime in the Langhe